tmobile/magentaA11y/_checklist-web/toggle-switch.md

 ### Use as much semantic HTML as possible

-This semantic HTML contains all accessibility features by default, and only requires the addition of `role="switch"`.
+- This semantic HTML contains all accessibility features by default, and only requires the addition of `role="switch"`.
+- It uses [CSS pseudo attributes](https://github.com/tmobile/magentaA11y/blob/main/_sass/modules/_input-switch.scss) to create the toggle switch indicator, no Javascript

 {% highlight html %}
 {% include /examples/input-switch.html %}